-I met my girlfriend, Michelle, a few years after my dad died.
+I met my wife, Michelle, a few years after my dad died.
 She often tells me that she wishes she could have gotten to know him and talked with him.
 At the very least, she wishes she could have met him.
 However, she never will because he is dead.
 She knows him in the pictures on our walls, and the stories we recount, but this is the only way she will ever know him.
 My youngest niece will never know her grandpa, as he died a little after her first birthday.
 She too knows him only in pictures, and through our stories.
 They both know of his accomplishments and victories.
 They know what he did throughout his life, where he lived, where he served and the kind of person he was.
 However, this is all they will ever know.
 They will only ever know a faint shadow of who he was as they glance at an old picture or listen to family stories.

 Why is it that my girlfriend and youngest niece will only ever know my father through the stories I share with them, or as that-guy-in-those-photos?
 What measure of cruelty was put forth, cursing him with an incurable, and fatal illness?
 The substance that altered my father’s body is commonly referred to as Agent Orange, as it was stored in a barrel wrapped in an orange stripe.
 There were several other “agents” used during our tenure in Vietnam that had similar names, as they were kept in barrels with various colored stripes.
 These herbicides are part of larger group of chemical weapons called defoliants, or tactical herbicides.
 As the name suggests, these weapons were used to eat away the jungle growth, making the trees and vegetation wither under the weight of the America military